PaloAltoLibrary/NAO-Tutorials/Tutorial/README4.md

 * ***Add New Behavior***: You can add a new behavior layer.For example, you could have a layer to  play songs and twinkle eyes while the robot is dancing.
 * ***Remove a Behavior***: Remove behavior layers.

-Caution:
-* We recommend to start your dance at frame 15, so the robot has time to transit to the first pose.
+:exclamation: We recommend to start your dance at frame 15, so the robot has time to transit to the first pose.

-* We recommend the robot start dance from a standing pose.
+:exclamation: We recommend the robot start dance from a standing pose.

 Now the fun part start.